mnr/CodeClinicR/2018_4_musicalInstrument/README.md

 Before you go any further, take some time and solve the problem yourself.
 You'll get a better appreciation for the challenge our authors face.

 OK authors.
 Let's make some noise!

+mnr notes:
+- there doesn't appear to be any way to write a wav file that includes amplitude - only frequency.
+- I can capture x and y data from the mouse using tcl/tk